 The report and the attached proposed Terms of Reference describes the process and schedule for a Community Governance Review to be completed by January 2026 to ensure there is sufficient time to set precepts and transfer any assets and/or services to any new parish councils that the Council may choose to establish.

 RECOMMENDATION:

-That the Committee recommends to Council that the Terms of Reference for a Community Governance Review are approved.
+The Council is recommended to approve the Terms of Reference for a Community Governance Review.

 1 INTRODUCTION